20 Fantastically Free Ways to Promote Your Instagram Account

 Use Instagram’s features to promote your account

-Between Stories, Story Highlights, IGTV, and more, Instagram has plenty of features within its own platform to help you build and promote your profile.
+Between Reels, Stories, Highlights, IGTV, and more, Instagram has plenty of features within its own platform to help you build and promote your profile.
 Here are a few free strategies to try:

 15. Regularly post to your Instagram Story